shukerov/dataforme/README.md

         Make subreports accesible via navbar.
         Make filepicker change on a valid file upload, and also disable input Fix the progress bar.
 It is not really accurate right now...
         Instructions need to be loaded with JS.
-Also they need like a lot of work...
+        Instructions need step by step pictures.

 General Looks:
         Nav bar is ugly.
 Needs the animated logo.